tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 for example by having the length in question be a compile-time constant.
 Such implementations MUST still be able to send
 CIDs of different length to other parties.
-Implementations that want to use variable-length CIDs are responsible for constructing the CID in such a way that its length can be determined on reception.
-Note that there is no CID length information included in the record itself.
+Since the CID length information is not included in the record itself, implementations that want to use variable-length   CIDs are responsible for constructing the CID in such a way that its length can be determined on reception.

 In DTLS 1.2, CIDs are exchanged at the beginning of the DTLS session only.
 There is no dedicated "CID update" message